mykelalvis/FATESRD/fate-core.md

 She decides that, while the death of a member of the Sun and Moon Society would go unnoticed by most of Riverton, a guy like Hugo the Charitable would certainly hear about it.
 He'd already taken notice of Landon after he fought off a few Scar Triad goons.
 And now this.
 This newcomer is clearly dangerous, potentially a threat.
 Worst, he doesn't seem to be working for anyone.

 Given Hugo's high concept aspect of Everyone in Riverton Fears Me, he sees Landon as a potential asset for the Scar Triad.
-If you can't beat ‘em, recruit ‘em.
+If you can't beat 'em, recruit 'em.

 #### RESOLVING THE SCENARIO